Fighting the Inner Demons in أوزبكستان Ozbekistan

 I was dying a slow death, the loneliness, the inferiority complex played with my mental health.

-A building opposite the roadside glinted like a jewel in cold night, I saw number of people, men, women and children walk into that building, feeling like an ice, I followed two women and walked into warmth of the mosque.
+A building opposite the roadside glinted like a jewel in a cold night.
+I saw a number of people; men, women and children walking into that building, feeling like ice.
+I followed two women and walked into the warmth of the mosque.
 I was told to go to the women’s section.
-I felt like a foreigner with no head covering and short skirt, I was given a robe to cover myself and a scarf for my hair.
+I felt like a foreigner with no head covering and a short skirt.
+I was given a robe to cover myself and a scarf for my hair.
 As the women prayed, I sat in the corner, cold & alone.

-That’s when I saw a brown box, it was full of donations, an unforgivable thought crossed my mind, I wanted the money for one last drink.
-I sat close to the box, calculating, waiting for a perfect moment to slip it inside my tote bag.
-I was so close to the box, fingertips away when an elderly woman walked into the mosque, she sat next to me & asked me if I had finished praying.
-To this day, I’m surprised at the response I gave her, I don’t pray, I can’t pray.
+That’s when I saw a brown box.
+It was full of donations, an unforgivable thought crossed my mind: I wanted the money for one last drink.
+I sat close to the box, calculating, waiting for the perfect moment to slip it inside my tote bag.
+I was so close to the box, fingertips away, when an elderly woman walked into the mosque, she sat next to me and asked me if I had finished praying.
+To this day, I’m surprised at the response I gave her.
+I don’t pray, I can’t pray.

-She gave me rosary beads and taught me the word which literally saved my life ‘Allah’.
-Hold onto this, its your companion forever, your light, your saviour, your peace.
+She gave me rosary beads and taught me the word which literally saved my life: ‘Allah’.
+Hold onto this, it’s your companion forever, your light, your savior, your peace.

-I was fired from my Job, not wanting my family to know, I seeked refuge in that mosque, I would go there sharp 8am and would remain there till 6pm.
+I was fired from my job, not wanting my family to know.
+I sought refuge in that mosque.
+I would go there sharp 8am and would remain there till 6pm.
 At 6.15 pm I would walk across to the street, wait outside my former workplace for the driver to pick me up.
-The purpose of the mosque is worship and learning, for me it was a place of security and hiding.
+The purpose of the mosque is worship and learning.
+For me, it was a place of security and hiding.

-It took me back to Turkiye in a rehab centre, where one day on a trip to Istanbul, I was given a gift of rosary beads.
+It took me back to Türkiye in a rehab center, this was after my divorce and my move back to Tashkent from the USA where one day on a trip to Istanbul, I was given a gift of rosary beads.
 There were recovering people who were given those beads by Ahmed Hulusi:

-I have advised many drinkers, in fact alcoholics, to practice dhikr, where they start doing dhikr even while in clubs or bars, holding prayer beads in one hand and a drink in the other.
-Yet, as a result of the profound effects dhikr has in terms of brain development and the increase of insight, they have autonomously stopped drinking and assumed certain spiritual practices, such as praying five times a day and going on pilgrimage (hajj).
+I have advised many drinkers, in fact alcoholics, to practice Dhaka, where they start doing Dhaka even while in clubs or bars, holding prayer beads in one hand and a drink in the other.
+Yet, as a result of the profound effects Dhaka has in terms of brain development and the increase of insight, they have autonomously stopped drinking and assumed certain spiritual practices, such as praying five times a day and going on pilgrimage (hajj).

-I say dhikr is the single unique key for an ultimate future because it is the most effective and powerful tool to increase the capacity of the brain.
+I say Dhaka is the single unique key for an ultimate future because it is the most effective and powerful tool to increase the capacity of the brain.

-“They (those who have attained the essence of the reality) remember Allah while standing or sitting or (lying) on their sides and they contemplate the creation of the heavens and the earth (depending on the day, the universe and its depths, or in terms of the brain, the place of the body and its attributes) and say, ‘Our Rabb, You have not created these things for nothing!
+“They (those who have attained the essence of reality) remember Allah while standing or sitting or (lying) on their sides, and they contemplate the creation of the heavens and the earth (depending on the day, the universe and its depths, or in terms of the brain, the place of the body and its attributes) and say, ‘Our Rabbi, You have not created these things for nothing!
 You are Subhan (free from creating meaningless things; you are in a state of creating anew at every instant)!
-Protect us from burning (remorse for not being able to duly evaluate your manifestations).’”09
+Protect us from burning (remorse for not being able to duly evaluate your manifestations).’”
+09

-I was safe & in a company of people who didn’t judge, here appearances didn’t matter, the looks didn’t matter, what mattered was striving towards the path of oneness.
+I was safe & in the company of people who didn’t judge.
+Here appearances didn’t matter, the looks didn’t matter, what mattered was striving towards the path of oneness.

-For months I kept this a secret, my new life.
-It was hard but the only escape from my house and myself.
+For months, I kept this a secret, my new life.
+It was hard but the only escape from my house and me.
 Here there was a stillness, a peace & no addiction.
-At home it was another story, the minute I would walk through those gates, a monster would unleash & I would spend night binging & pacing the hall floors.
+At home, it was another story.
+The minute I would walk through those gates, a monster would unleash & I would spend the night binging & pacing the hall floors.

 When my mother discovered my joblessness, it was ugly.
 All the rides to the mosque stopped and that week I spent in agony.
-I was binging so much that I had no memory of falling asleep and sliding into state of semi unconsciousness.
+I was binging so much that I had no memory of falling asleep and sliding into a state of semi-unconsciousness.
 My jaw line ached, eyes bloodshot red & swollen stomach, while people in my house lived on as if I had no existence.

-I mustered a courage after a week and made it back to the mosque.
+I mustered courage after a week and made it back to the mosque.
 I was welcomed & a light engulfed me and peace fell on my heart.
-All my life I looked for love and acceptance in the wrong place, here at my lowest & with nothing, I was accepted.
+All my life I have looked for love and acceptance in the wrong place.
+Here, at my lowest & with nothing, I was accepted.

 And that’s when I decided to recover, to have a clear mind & some self-respect.
-Pain is inevitable but suffering is a choice, I decided not to suffer.
-Me and my family had everything but Allah.
+Pain is inevitable, but suffering is a choice.
+I decided not to suffer.
+My family and I had everything but Allah.
 The more steps I took towards recovery and learning, the more things became difficult at home.
 I sold everything from my clothes to shoes.

-Sheikha tried to convince my family that I was no longer an addict & would never go near the alcohol to no avail.
+Sheikha tried to convince my family that I was no longer an addict & would never go near alcohol, to no avail.
 It all fell on deaf ears.
 My access to all the finances was blocked.
-One thing even I could guarantee myself was that I would no longer touch the bottle, it exposed me, made me shameless & stripped me of my dignity.
-All addictions are a slow means of self-destruction, whether its food or smoking.
+One thing I could even guarantee myself was that I would no longer touch the bottle, it exposed me, made me shameless & stripped me of my dignity.
+All addictions are a slow means of self-destruction, whether it’s food or smoking.

 My only support came from my spiritual mother and my maternal aunt.
-With an encouragement and support from the Sheikha, I joined 120 day Quran program in Bukhara.
-Bukhara was another world, I shared a room with four other students.
-The food was plenty but the access was limited.
+With encouragement and support from the Sheikh, I joined a 120-day Quran program in Bukhara.
+It provided me with a much-needed break from my life in Tashkent, put my family feud on the back & from all the questions about my present state of life.
+Bukhara was another world.
+I shared a room with four other students.
+The food was full, but access was limited.
 The first forty nights were so difficult, I would lay awake dreaming about food.
 I experienced mood swings, irritability and wanted to leave.
-The next forty days my body accepted the changes, I dreamed less of food and experienced fatigue and stillness.
+The next forty days, my body accepted the changes, I dreamed less of food and experienced fatigue and stillness.
 The last forty days in Bukhara were binge free, my mind was active & I wanted to complete my course with high grades.
 With each meal I clung to my rosary beads and with every bite I would say Bismillah and Alhamdulilah.
 When your surrounded by like-minded people, seekers, your path to discovering yourself becomes easier.
-There were days when negativity would consume my mind, but the minute we would enter the class to learn, everything would disappear.
+There were days when negativity would consume my mind, but the minute we enter class to learn, everything would disappear.
 Here I developed friendships for life.
 Thursday nights were the most special.
-We would pray and would join the halaqa, a congregation of dhikr, extra prayers.
-Friday was a day of celebration and festivity and prayers.
+We would pray and would join the hall, a congregation of Dhaka, for extra prayers.
+Friday was a day of celebration and festivities and prayers.

-After 120 days, when I left Bukhara I had changed physically and from inside.
-Another victory I was unaware of, I no longer felt ashamed of my body and myself.
+After 120 days, when I left Bukhara, I had changed physically and from the inside.
+Another victory I was unaware of.
+I no longer felt ashamed of my body and myself.
 I was absorbed in the world of learning and knowledge.
 The day I completed my Quran was the day I came back to life fully.
 We celebrated for hours with other students & my spiritual teacher.

 I became the first person in my family after 65 years to complete a Qur’an, to know Arabic and to pray & to wear a hijab.

-First time in my life I felt complete.
-My first Ramadan was a revelation to me, we fasted and ate together and prayed together.
+For the first time in my life I felt complete.
+My first Ramadan was a revelation to me.
+We fasted and ate together and prayed together.
 I was still living at home but would spend many nights in the quarters of the mosque.
 There were nights at home where I would simply go into the kitchen and binge.
 Each morning after the binge was another opportunity to reflect & work on myself.
-It would affect my functionality & I would experience the brain fog.
+It would affect my functionality & I would experience a brain fog.
 Why would you destroy your health, your relationship with Allah, your journey to success over momentarily transitory pleasures?
-I slowly changed my eating habits for a better health and mental wellbeing.
+I slowly changed my eating habits for better health and mental wellbeing.
 Instead of binging on sugar at night, I would put dates with seeds and tahini by my bedside and a glass of milk with honey.

 I stopped experiencing anxiety & stress around food & people, I started to sleep & my whole being experienced peace.

-Sometimes I think about my past life & I’m often grateful for all those experiences because I wouldn’t be the person I am today if It wasn’t for those experiences.
+Sometimes I think about my past life, and I’m often grateful for all those experiences because I wouldn’t be the person I am today if it wasn’t for those experiences.

 Share.